Have you ever been injured at work and wondered how to navigate the complicated maze that is the workers’ compensation system? You’re not alone.

 The sooner you notify your employer, the better.
 Delay can lead to complications in your claim process.
 If your employer fails to acknowledge your injury, you have the right to notify the Workplace Health and Safety Queensland (WHSQ) immediately.
 Your employer is legally obliged to support you through this process and ensure that your rights to access workers’ compensation are upheld.

 Once your employer is notified, the next step is to lodge your WorkCover claim.
 You have multiple options to do this.
-You can either do it online, by phone or by mail.
+You can either complete the online claim form or do it by phone or by mail.
 The claim form requires detailed information about your injury, your employment, and your employer.
 You must submit a medical certificate or report from your doctor as evidence.
 This must include details of treatment, diagnosis and test results from any tests performed.

 Submitting a WorkCover claim can be a daunting task, but it doesn’t have to be.
 By providing accurate and detailed information, you can ensure your claim is processed smoothly.
 Remember, the more information you provide, the easier it will be for WorkCover to assess your claim.

-One way to ensure that your claim meets all of the requirements and improve your chances of success is by engaging the services of a workers compensation lawyer.
-We can provide legal advice, ensure that you are including the correct information in your claim and that you won’t become a victim of common workers compensation pitfalls.
+One way to ensure that your claim meets all of the requirements is by engaging the services of a workers’ compensation lawyer.
+Getting legal advice, can ensure that you are including the correct information in your completed form and that you will be fully informed as to your options.

 After lodging your claim, the subsequent step involves working through the claims process.
 This involves: